 On the women’s side American Lindsay Davenport topped the charts as the year came to a close.

 The relationship between tennis and baseball runs deep, especially in Montreal.
-Rogers Cup is played at Uniprix Stadium, on the grounds of the Expos’ original home at Jarry Park.
+Rogers Cup is played at STADE IGA, on the grounds of the Expos’ original home at Jarry Park.
 In 2004, Amélie Mauresmo of France won the singles title in Montreal defeating her Russian opponent Elena Likhovtseva 6-1, 6-0.

 In Toronto, who else could be crowned Rogers Cup king but the indomitable Federer?
 He defeated Andy Roddick 7-5, 6-3 on his way to winning his first ATP Masters 1000 title in Canada.

 No look back to the early days of this century can be complete without wondering what Canadian doubles specialist and Olympic champion Daniel Nestor was doing.

 In 2004 Nestor ended the year tied for first place in the ATP doubles rankings.
 In that same year, he won five doubles titles, including one at the US Open with his partner Mark Knowles.
 Although he was unable to defend his Olympic doubles title at Athens 2004 that year, his ‘legend’ status in Canadian tennis was solidly secured.

 Marie-Ève Pelletier was the top Canadian women’s player on tour in 2004, finishing the year 148th.